Roman Senate

 When we consider the staying power of U.S. democracy, it’s humbling to consider the Roman Empire’s longevity of 1,500 years.
 On Oct.
 22, UC Riverside's Michele Salzman will co-host in the ancient Roman Senate House a conference named “The Senate: From Antiquity to Modern Times.”
 If you happen to be in Rome, the event is free to attend.
 The rest of us can attend at no cost by registering on Zoom

-The influence of the Roman Senate waned and surged, then waned again, during its 1,500 years, but it remains the most long-lived representative democracy.
+The influence of the Roman Senate waned and surged, then waned again, during its 1,500 years, but it remains the most long-lived example of representative government.
 We asked Salzman about lessons that could be applied to modern American politics.
 Salzman, who has been on the UCR faculty since 1995, is a distinguished professor of history, and is author of the books "On Roman Time: The Codex-Calendar of 354 and the Rhythms of Urban Life in Late Antiquity," published in 1990; "The Making of a Christian Aristocracy, published in 2002; "The Letters of Symmachus: Book 1," published in 2011 and 2012, and "The Falls of Rome: Crises, Resilience and Resurgence in Late Antiquity," published by Cambridge University Press in 2021.

 Michele Salzman